No products in the basket.

 This quirky glamping spot is a gem located in Castlegal, Co Sligo.
 Their specialities include hen parties, couple’s getaways and nice, energizing weekend stays with friends.
 You have the option to choose between staying in a luxurious and cool treehouse, a cute vintage caravan, a cosy cottage or stylish yurts.

-Teapot Lane is situated in the North West of Ireland, in ‘Ireland’s adventure capital’, there is loads to do in the area.
-The site is located within 10 minutes of driving to gorgeous beaches, like the Blue Flag beach in Mullaghmore.
+Teapot Lane is situated in the northwest of Ireland which many people consider ‘Ireland’s adventure capital’.
+Suffice to say, there is loads to do in the area.
+The site is located within 10 minute’s drive to gorgeous beaches, like the Blue Flag beach in Mullaghmore.
 If you’re into surfing, lessons can be arranged with any of the surf schools in Bundoran.
 There are beaches and surf spots to suit all levels here.
 You just can’t miss out on this fantastic spot.

 More info: Teapot Lane Glamping

-The Old Forge is a cosy glamping venue situated in the Wicklow Hills, overlooking Lugnaquilla’s heights.
+The Old Forge is a cosy glamping venue situated in the Wicklow Hills, looking out at Lugnaquilla’s heights.
 The site has four yurts and one log cabin.
 Each yurt or cabin has its own BBQ-area and personal campfire.

 More info: The Old Forge Glamping

 For a more luxurious glamping vacation, Dromquinna Manor by Kenmare Bay, on the famous Ring of Kerry, is your spot.
-The venue offers several custom made tents, an exclusive “hideaway” spot (perfect for honeymoons) as well as family tents.
+The venue offers several custom made tents, an exclusive “hideaway” spot (perfect for honeymoons), and family tents as well.

 On the estate, there is a restaurant called the Boathouse Wine Bar & Grill.
 Breakfast can be served at your tent in the mornings and there is also a guest kitchen to avail of if you bring your own food.